b-yuqian-d/vs-engine/test/integration/browser/README.md

 Add the `--debug` flag to see a browser window with the tests running.

-**Note**: you can enable verbose logging of playwright library by setting a `DEBUG` environment variable before running the tests (<https://playwright.dev/docs/debug#verbose-api-logs>)
+**Note**: you can enable verbose logging of the Playwright library by setting a `DEBUG` environment variable before running the tests (<https://playwright.dev/docs/debug#verbose-api-logs>)

 ## Debug